Cahough/Scapy-Arpspoof/README.md

 <h3>Description</h3>

 arpspoof.py is a partial clone of Dug Song's dsniff arpspoof tool which redirects packets from a target host (or all hosts) on the LAN intended for another host on the LAN by forging ARP replies.
-This  is an extremely effective way of sniffing traffic on a switch.'
+This  is an extremely effective way of sniffing traffic on a switch.

 <h3>Files</h3>
 <ul>